About Louisiana Destinations

 We danced at the historic Hotel Bentley in Alexandria.
 And there were those sugar-dusted beignets at Cafe du Monde in New Orleans, seafood gumbo at Bruning's at the West End on Lake Ponchartrain, and fried catfish at Middendorfs on Pass Manchac.

-We know Louisiana intimately, and love its many destinations which we try to share on this website.
+We know Louisiana intimately, and love its many destinations which we share on this website.
 Visit again soon!